ellcrys/cocoon/core/cmd/readme.md

 3. Stub (CocoonCode a.k.a Smart Contract)
 4. API
 5. Client
-6. System CocoonCode

 These are commands for starting various complementary services such as the connector, orderer etc on a development machine.
 This document also contains the required and optional environment variables for each command.
 Because our scheduler is Nomad, some of the environment variables are prefixed with `NOMAD_` keyword.

 ## 1. Connector
 The connector is a service that starts a cocoon code, monitors and manages it.
-It is the interface between the every other services and the cocoon code and as such the cocoon code can only communicate with other external service through the connector.
+It is the interface between the every other services and the cocoon code and as such the cocoon code can only communicate with other services through the connector.
 It works by establishing a connection to the cocoon code as soon as it is started and relays every relevant instructions to and from the cocoon code.

 ##### Command
 ```sh